andthedrew/andthedrew/README.md

 - 🏆 Successfully balanced academics, internships, and personal projects.
 - 🌐 Experienced with multi-platform development and virtualization using VMware and VirtualBox.
-- 🎥 Represented my internship experience in a video project organized by SABIS HR.

 ---